kivattt/kiva-jsfx-plugins/README.md

 # kiva-jsfx-plugins

 ## Installing for REAPER
+- Download the latest release zip file, extract it
 - Open REAPER
 - Click Options -> Show REAPER resource path in explorer/finder
 - Put the `kiva-jsfx-plugins` folder in the `Effects` folder